mogill/ems/README.md

 # Extended Memory Semantics (EMS)

-EMS makes possible shared memory multithreaded parallelism in Node.js (and soon Python).
+EMS makes possible shared memory parallelism in Node.js (and soon Python).

 ### <em>EMS is targeted at problems too large for one core, but too small for a scalable cluster.</em>